10 Best Dog Superfoods to Keep Your Pup Hydrated in the Hot Indian Climate

 2. Blueberries: A Boost Of Antioxidants

 Want your dog to live longer?
 Add blueberries to their regular diet.
 Research suggests that these antioxidant-rich berries can help reduce the risk of developing cancer in dogs.
-Blueberries are also hydrating and low in calories, making them a perfect addition to your dog’s summer diet.
+Blueberries are also hydrating and low in calories, making them a perfect addition to your dog’s diet.

 How To Feed Your Dog Blueberries The Right Way

-You can feed frozen blueberries to your dog after they return from a tiring walk or play on a hot summer day.
+You can feed frozen blueberries to your dog after they return from a tiring walk or play on a hot day.

 3. Cucumber: Cool and Crunchy